Things to Do in Baguio in February

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

-What events happen in Baguio in February?
+What events are happening in Baguio in February 2025?

 What is Baguio like in February?